-4. Due to sensitive areas of the park, the location of the cache is subject to the approval of the administrative staff.
-Upon receipt of the site permit application, the cache location(s) can either be approved or disapproved, or require modifications to the location of the cache.
-Upon approval, the cache can then be placed.
-At any time, Livingston County Administration can request that the cache be moved or removed.
+4. Due to sensitive areas of the park, the location of the cache is subject to the approval of the Planning Department.
+Upon receipt of the site permit application, the cache location(s) will be approved or disapproved, or require modifications to the location.
+At any time, the Planning Department can request the cache be moved or removed.

 5. Caches can remain in place for one year from the date of the approved application.
-After that date the cache must be removed or re-permitted.
+After that date, the cache must be removed or re-permitted.
 This is done to protect areas from foot traffic.
-Livingston County Administration should be contacted if caches are moved or removed during this period at email@example.com
+The Planning Department should be contacted if caches are moved or removed during this period at email@example.com